What is known about the attack on Speaker Pelosi’s husband

 HOW’S PAUL PELOSI DOING?

 He underwent surgery to repair a skull fracture and serious injuries to his right arm and hands, and his doctors expect a full recovery, the speaker’s office said Friday.
-Other than Nancy Pelosi’s letter to colleagues, there were no updates on his condition Saturday.
+There were no updates on his condition Saturday.

+Nancy Pelosi arrived in San Francisco late Friday.
+Her motorcade was seen arriving at the hospital where her husband was being treated.

 WHAT ARE INVESTIGATORS SAYING?